 From time to time, we may also disclose interim data from our preclinical studies and clinical trials.
+For instance, in September and October 2020, we reported interim data from our Phase 1 clinical trial of CPI-006 for the treatment of COVID-19.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
 Adverse differences between interim data and final data could significantly harm our business prospects.
-Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our common stock after this offering.
+Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our common stock.